diamonddevgroup/comScore-CodenameOne/README.md

 Usage
 =====

+Go to https://direct.comscore.com/clients/MobileApp.aspx to track analytics.
+Click on **Tag Review** on the side to see the usage graph.
+(Note that it might take up to 24 hours before you start seeing usage)

 **ComScore.notifyEnterForeground();**

 Call this method to notify that the application appears on the device screen.
 Recommend calling this in the `start()` method of Codename One.